 The app supports Streampix, so for those of you who sprung for the extra $5/month service, this will give you access to that content, consolidated with all of the other available content on the service, including XFINITY On Demand.
-The app also looks great, with a proper separate phone and tablet UI, as you can see above.
 Read More

 The XFINITY TV app for Android saw its first update in many months back in February, which brought many useful features to XFINITY customers.
 While the update was accepted with open arms by most XFINITY users, one group was still left out in the cold: users with Ice Cream Sandwich-powered devices.

 At the time ICS support was said to be "coming soon," which apparently translates into a little over a month in developer speak, as the update finally hit the Play Store just a little while ago.
 Read More